streamich/nmsg-rpc/README.md

 ## Examples

+Originally `nmsg-rpc` was part of the [`nmsg`](http://npmjs.com/package/nmsg) project but it is so useful on its own that we have carved it out into a standalone package.
 At only 344 lines of code (as of this writing) and no external dependencies, `nmsg-rpc` is lightweight enough for you to use in almost any project.

-Originally, `nmsg-rpc` is part of the [`nmsg`](http://npmjs.com/package/nmsg) project but it is so useful on its own that we have carved it out into a standalone package.

-Below we will take a look how `nmsg-rpc` can be used to improve communication for the following JS services:
+Below we will take a look how `nmsg-rpc` can be used to improve communication for the following cases:

- - Talking with web `Worker`
+ - Talking with a web `Worker`
  - Talking with `<iframe/>` or other windows using `.postMessage()`
- - `window.localStorage` as communication channel between browser tabs
+ - Using `window.localStorage` as a communication channel between browser tabs
  - Interface for `cluster`'s master thread and forked workers in Node.js

- - SockJS

- - `process.send()`
- - socket.io
- - Websocket
+ - Add event-base routing to `SockJS`
+ - Improve routing for `socket.io`

  See [./examples](./examples) folder for all the examples.

-### Talking with web `Worker`
+### Talking with a web `Worker`

 Web [`Worker`](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) allows you to do computations in browser on a separate thread.
 It exposes `.postMessage()` method